Kingspan Group

-Kingspan Group plc is a building materials company based in Ireland trading in over 70 countries with 159 factories employing over 15,000 people.
-The company operates with five divisions; Insulated Panels, Insulation, Light & Air, Water & Energy, and, Data & Flooring.
+Kingspan Group plc is a building materials company headquartered in Ireland, trading in over 80 countries with more than 273 sites employing 25,401 people as of December 2024.
+The company operates with six divisions; Insulated Panels, Insulation, Light & Air, Water & Energy, and, Data & Flooring, Roof & Waterproofing.

 History

 Founded in the 1960s by Eugene Murtagh, the company floated on the Irish Stock Exchange in 1989 with a value of IR£20m.
-It expanded into insulated panels and rigid insulation board via numerous greenfield plants, and acquisitions including the European insulation arm of CRH plc in 2010 and the construction division of ThyssenKrupp Steel in 2012.
+It expanded into insulated panels and rigid insulation boards via numerous greenfield plants and acquisitions, including the European insulation arm of CRH plc in 2010 and the construction division of ThyssenKrupp Steel in 2012.
 The year 2010 showed the first growth in sales for three years.

+In 2005, the company announced the appointment of Gene Murtagh as its chief executive, making him the youngest CEO on the Irish Stock Exchange.

+In June 2022, Kingspan announced its plan to build a new €280 million manufacturing plant in Ukraine.
+The site will manufacture insulation and building materials for the company’s eastern European markets.

+In January 2024, the company acquired a 51 per cent stake in Steico for €250 million.

+In October 2025, Kingspan's data centre subsidiary, Tate, announced a $61.2 million investment to open a North American manufacturing plant in Glasgow, Kentucky.
+It was expected that the project would create 400 new full-time manufacturing jobs once the 764,000 ft2 facility was fully operational.